tamouse/57exercises/README.txt

-Working through Brian Hogan's _57 Exercises_
+Working through Brian Hogan's _Exercises for Programmers: 57 Challenges to Develop Your Coding Skills_